Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6.Multiple permission : A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file "hello"

+Task 7.Everybody ; A script that adds execution permission to the owner, the group owner and the other users, to the file "hello"